Executive Director, Joel D. Katz

 Jennie Rubin, Director of Early Childhood Education, has been the director of the school since February 2005.
 Mrs. Rubin has been on the religious school staff, the Pre-School staff, served as the Chairman of the Pre-School Committee, and ran successful Family Engagement programs for the temple for many years.
 She helped create the Torah Explorers family Shabbat program, and redesigned the Pre-School into the multi award winning program that is offered today.

 Mrs. Rubin received a Master of Arts in Jewish Education from Hebrew Union College-Jewish Institute of Religion.
 She is a graduate of Parsons School of Design, with a Bachelors of Business Administration in Marketing, and attended Fairleigh Dickinson University Graduate School of Education.
 She holds New Jersey teaching licenses in both Early Childhood and Elementary Education.
-She is a member of the North American Board of the Union for Reform Judaism, and is the President of Early Childhood Educators of Reform Judaism.
+She is a former member of the North American Board of the Union for Reform Judaism, and is the Immediate Past President of Early Childhood Educators of Reform Judaism.
 Her passion lies in supporting families on their Jewish journey, and is a vocal advocate for children with life threatening food allergies.
 Mrs. Rubin is “mom” to Ian and Hallie, both alumni of the Pre-School and the Religious School, and lives happily with her husband Jeff, in Randolph.

 Administrative Assistant, Barbara Sherman